kevinmcb90/simpsonstv/README.md

   /dev/mmcblk0p3 /video vfat defaults 0 2
 ```

+## Hardware changes

+Used the newer RPi Zero 2W.
+This was mostly a drop-in replacement.

+I attempted to use a 64-bit version Debian Bookworm, but couldn't properly get
+it to work.
+The screen worked using the newer Waveshare screen overlay setup,
+but it took control of the GPIO pins needed for the audio circuit.
+So I
+continued to use the 32-bit Buster OS.

+I also glued in the screen upside down, since the bezel was better covered by
+the 3d printed housing that way.
+To invert the screen, set `display_rotate=3` in `/boot/config.txt`

 ## MPV Video player

 Because I was originally experimenting 64-bit Bookwork, I couldn't use omxplayer